Hazrat Mirza Ghulam Ahmad

 The third quotation is as follows:

-those in Europe and America are not aware even of my name; why
+in Europe and America are not aware even of my name; why then

-then have they perished in earthquakes, and volcanic outbursts?
+have they perished in earthquakes, and volcanic outbursts?
+The

-The reply is that they were ripe for punishment, on account
+reply is that they were ripe for punishment, on account of excesses

-of excesses and misdeeds.
-So, in accordance with his normal,
+and misdeeds.
+So, in accordance with his normal, usual manner,

-usual manner, He held His hand till a Prophet had been raised,
+He held His hand till a Prophet had been raised, to warn them.

-to warn them.
-But when that Prophet came, and those people had
+But when that Prophet came, and those people had been given a

-been given a call, by means of thousands upon thousands of pamphlets
+call, by means of thousands upon thousands of pamphlets and leaflets,

-and leaflets, the moment had come when they were to get in this
+the moment had come when they were to get in this world what they

-properly, have punished these people, until we had raised an
+these people, until we had raised an Apostle among them.

 The fourth quotation is similar in content, from which we quote